emacle/owl4ce.github.io-d/content/proc/interrupts/index.en.md

 and "<u>Ever</u>". **Sciat** (from 3rd person) etymologically "Sciō" (IPA: `/ˈski.oː/`), means "<u>Known</u>".

 Tomorrow is Never Known.
-The more humans find out about something, the more they do not know anything about it—when humans (just) start to know about something, themself (just) realize that they are increasingly ignorance of something that "will never be completed" to find out (be known).
+The more humans find out about something, the more they do not know anything about it—when humans start to know about something, they by themselves realize that they are increasingly ignorance of something that "will never be completed" to find out (be known).

 ---